cartaplassa/testimonials-grid/README.md

 ## My process

 1) Built a simple mockup with borders
-2) Tuned the behavior of mobile and desktop versions of cards with flexbox
+2) Tuned the behavior of mobile and desktop versions of cards with CSS grid
 3) Tuned the colors and styling, added custom font

 ### Built with